 THE MANUSCRIPT

 You can include your full manuscript if it is complete.
-Be aware we will only read the first three chapters to make an initial evaluation.
-If it passes that threshold we will read the rest.
+Be aware that we will only read the first three chapters to make an initial evaluation.
+If it passes that threshold, we will read the rest.
 (This is just like you do when evaluating whether or not to purchase a new book.
 Likely you will either flip to the first few pages or click a “look inside” feature.)

 A COURSE ON HOW TO WRITE A BOOK PROPOSAL

 We recommend that you consider taking Steve Laube’s course on book proposal preparation found on The Christian Writers Institute website.
 (Here is a link to the course.
 The cost is only $29.99.
 This is a 70% discount from its regular price!)
-It is an extensive video course which will walk you through, step-by-step, through the basic elements of a proposal.
+It is an extensive video course that will walk you through, step-by-step, the basic elements of a proposal.
 The course includes two sample proposal templates, one for fiction and one for non-fiction.
-Plus, there are worksheets, articles on specific topics on what you need for your preparation and a sample of an effective cover letter.
+Plus, there are worksheets, articles on specific topics on what you need for your preparation, and a sample of an effective cover letter.
 In addition, he includes a copy of the ebook below in different electronic formats.

 You should also consider reading all the Steve Laube Agency articles on the topic of book proposal preparation.
-For example, Tamela Hancock Murray wrote a ten part “Book Proposal Basics” series (find it here).
-In addition they have nearly 200 blog posts on this topic…which is a measure of how important it is.
+For example, Tamela Hancock Murray wrote a ten-part “Book Proposal Basics” series (find it here).
+In addition, they have nearly 200 blog posts on this topic…which is a measure of how important it is.
 [You can find them here.]

 Please Use the Form Below